The nursing framework has for mission to provide care of excellence to all patients resorting to Hospital da Luz network units.

-- Client Satisfaction: nurses shall seek to respect their patients´ individual capacities, beliefs, values and desires; seek empathy in all relations; set up partnerships in the planning of care; involve the family or others close to the patient in the process of care; and minimize the negative impact associated with environmental changes that arise during the process of health support.
+- Patient satisfaction: respecting patient’s capacities, beliefs, values and individual wishes; establishing empathy in relationships; establishing partnerships in the planning of care; involving the family and other persons in the process of care; and minimizing negative impact associated with environmental changes necessary for the process of health care providing.

-- Health Promotion: involves contextualizing the health situation of clients for their families and for society; creating and taking advantage of opportunities to promote healthy lifestyles; enabling adaptation to life, growth and development processes; and supplying information to support cognitive learning and new capacities of the client.
+- Health promotion: contextualizing the patient’s situation in family and society; creating and using opportunities to promote healthy lifestyles; optimizing adaptive work to the processes of life, growth and development; and providing information generating cognitive learning and new capacities.

-- Contributions to functional adaptation: requires the recognition of the need for continuity in nursing care; planning the release of hospitalized clients in accordance with their needs and the resources of the community; optimizing the capacities of the client, their families, or others to manage the prescribed therapeutic system; teaching the client necessary skills for their functional adaptation.
+- Contribution to functional readaptation: recognizing the continuity of the process of nursing care; planning hospital discharge, according to the patient’s needs and the resources of the community; optimizing the capacities of the patient, his family and others, to manage the prescribed therapeutic regime; teaching and training patients towards their functional readaptation.